The 3AM Wake-Up Fix: 8 Things That Actually Work

 In one paragraph

-Cycling 3 a.m. wake-ups are usually not a sleep problem — they are a cortisol problem, a blood sugar problem, or a temperature problem.
+Cycling 3 a.m. wake-ups are usually not a sleep problem.
+It is typically a cortisol problem, a blood sugar problem, or a temperature problem.
 Sometimes all three.
 Specifically, fix the circadian anchor (morning light, caffeine cutoff), stabilize evening glucose (last meal timing, protein and fat at dinner), and let your bedroom temperature drop.
 Most people see resolution in 2 to 3 weeks without buying anything more than magnesium glycinate.
+Seems easy right?
+(Right?)

 — The 3 a.m.
 Triangle —